Shibuya: Primary and secondary schools

 The British School in Tokyo Shibuya Campus was previously in operation.

 Public libraries

 Shibuya operates several public libraries, including the Central Library, the Nishihara Library, the Shibuya Library, the Tomigaya Library, the Sasazuka Library, the Honmachi Library, and the Rinsen Library.
 In addition, the Yoyogi Youth Hall houses the Yoyogi Library Room.

 In popular culture

-Shibuya has appeared in the manga Alice in Borderland, My Hero Academia, Jujutsu Kaisen with its 'Shibuya Incident' arc, Super GALS!
-Kotobuki Ran, Tokyo Revengers and Ya Boy Kongming!.
+Shibuya has appeared in the manga: Alice in Borderland, My Hero Academia, the 'Shibuya Incident' arc of Jujutsu Kaisen as the site of the titular incident which sees the destruction of the ward, Super GALS!
+Kotobuki Ran, Tokyo Revengers, and Ya Boy Kongming!.

-It has featured in the television series Jellyfish Can't Swim in the Night.
+It has featured in the television series: Jellyfish Can't Swim in the Night.